 - 9. Gum inflammation during pregnancy

-- 10. Types of gums and specific care for healthy gums
+- 10. Types of gums and specific care to keep them healthy.

 - 11. How do I know if I have a gum problem?